faizalrf/documentation/MariaDB-10.5-ES-Galera ActiveActive 2.md

 Set the `/var/lib/maxscale/monitor.sh` with the ownership of `maxscale` user / group and change the permission to `500` to ensure minimum permission for users.

-This needs to be done on all the MaxScale nodes on both data centers.
+This needs to be done only on the Primary DC MaxScale node.

 ```
 ➜  chown maxscale:maxscale /var/lib/maxscale/monitor.sh